Date Joined: June 21, 2011

 My Flickr Photos

-I am 58 years old.
+I am 60 years old.
 Divorced.
 I have two children who have children of their own.
 I live in a small town in Kansas, just southwest of Kansas City.
 My daughter lives in the same town so I get to spend a lot of time with her and my granddaughters.
-They are very involved, sports, cheerleading and dance.
-The oldest is a sophemore in high school (fall 2012) and the youngest is in 8th grade.
+My granddaughters are both in high school.
+Class of 2015 and 2017.
 My son got a medical discharge from the army.
-He will be moving to Kansas in a couple weeks.
+He is now living only a few miles away.
 He is divorced and his son lives in OKC.
-My grandson is home schooled and is really into Tai Kwan Do.
+My grandson is really into Tai Kwan Do.
 He is a third degree black belt.
-He is 16.
+He is 19.
 My son has been to Afghanistan twice and Iraq once.
 I am very proud of my children and grand children.

 My spirituality is an eclectic mix.
 I enjoy earth energy and Goddess power.
 The cycles of the moon are important.
 I keep track of the moon phase and have a ritual on the full moon.
 I attend Unity church.
 I use meditation and affirmations.
 I have statues of Kwan Yin, Ganesha, Buddha and Bast.
 I use candles and incense a lot.

-I studied Anthropology and Archaeology in college (2005).
-I earned my Associate Degree and hope to go back to school soon to get my Bachelor’s, maybe more.
+I have an Associate Degree in Anthropology and Archaeology (2005).
 I enjoy learning about different customs and cultures, modern and ancient.
 The mythology and spirituality is especially interesting.
 I like Native American Arts (pottery, drawings, weaving).
 I love anything Maya.

 I like new age spiritual and inspirational books.
 Wayne Dyer, Ram Doss, Deepak Chopra, Louise Hay.
 I read a lot of Science Fiction/Fantasy.
 My favorite authors are Anne MacCaffrey, Marion Zimmer Bradley, (Darkover series and Avalon series) Mercedes Lackey and Jo Clayton.
 I recently discovered that Anne MacCaffrey and her son Todd were continuing the Pern series.
-I'm hooked on the Outlander series by Diana Gabaldon and am starting on the Lord John series.
+I'm hooked on the Outlander series by Diana Gabaldon (The 8th book in the series is out and I haven't read it yet.
+Ack!) and am starting on the Lord John series.
 I read The Hobbit years ago and The Lord of the Rings.
 I have read those books several times.
 I also recently found a new series, the Sookie Stackhouse Southern Vampire Series, (I'm told that True Blood on HBO was inspired by these books.) by Charlaine Harris.
-I am anxiously awaiting the next book in all these series.

 I would love to get recommendations for new books to read.